dotbrains/set-me-up-docs/README.md

 sudo chsh -s $(which bash) $(whoami)
 ```

-Once the default shell is `bash`, close the opened terminal window and open a new terminal window.
+Once the default shell is `bash`, close and reopen the terminal window.

 (⚠️ **DO NOT** run the `install` snippet if you don't fully
 understand [what it does](.dotfiles/modules/install.sh).
 Seriously, **DON'T**!)